-These stories represent just a few of the 25,000 slip, trip and fall incidents that occur in the United States every day and are responsible for some 95 million lost work days per year.
-In 2011 combined occurrences of slips, trips and falls rendered U.S. businesses \$17.3 billion in direct costs, and the U.S. Department of Labor reports that these types of incidents are the number-one cause for industrial injury.
+These stories represent just a few of the roughly 25,000 reported slip, trip and fall incidents that occur in the United States every day and are responsible for some 95 million lost work days per year.
+According to the Liberty Mutual Workplace Safety Index, the total cost burden to businesses for workplace injuries and illnesses was nearly \$60 billion in 2014.
+The U.S. Department of Labor reports that these types of incidents are the number-one cause for industrial injury.

 The statistics provide ample evidence of the damage a slip, trip or fall can incur.
 One of the most effective prevention techniques is adopting the attitude that safety is an area of responsibility for everyone in the organization.
-It's also important to understand that slips, trips and falls are preventable, not the presumed outcome of working in a busy, wet, dirty or challenging industrial environment.
+It's also important to understand that slips, trips and falls are preventable and can happen anywhere, and are not the presumed outcome of working in a busy, wet, dirty or challenging industrial environment.

-By the numbers
+By the numbers.

-Slips, Trips and Falls
+Slips, Trips and Falls:

-- Cause employees to miss an average of 8 days of work - Cause over 20% of disabling injuries in the workplace - Are the #1 cause of workplace fatalities
+- Cause employees to miss an average of 9 days of work

+- Cost employers, on average, \$20,000

+- Are the #1 cause of workplace fatalities

-Falls on the same level
+Falls on the same level:

-- Occur more frequently than falls from heights - Caused the 2nd highest number of workplace injuries in 2013 - Are responsible for 65% of fall-related injuries
+- Occur more frequently than falls from heights - Are responsible for 65% of fall-related injuries